 Where we are today

-In September, IU welcomed the latest addition to the athletic facilities, an eight-lane athletic track surrounding the Draper Walsh Stadium
+In September, IU welcomed the latest addition to the athletic facilities, an eight-lane athletic track surrounding the Draper Walsh Stadium.

 It is truly incredible to see how University athletics has grown on a program level and on a facilities level.
 The population of student athletes that are being served today would not have what they currently have if it were not for the hard work and dedication from individuals who were dedicated to growing Immaculata’s athletic programs.

 Today, both male and female Immaculata students can enjoy and choose from potentially participating in 23 different NCAA Division III athletic teams, and compete in a competitive Atlantic East Conference.
-Immaculata students challenge themselves by competing with other colleges and university’s such as Cabrini University, Gwynedd Mercy University, Neumann University, Marymount University, Marywood University and Wesley College.
+Immaculata students challenge themselves by competing with other colleges and universities such as Cabrini University, Gwynedd Mercy University, Neumann University, Marymount University, Marywood University and Wesley College.

-Recently, Immaculata has taken home divisional championships in men’s golf, softball, and women’s tennis just to name a few.
-The different teams have had numerous playoff runs throughout recent history, and have been awarded a great number of academic accolades for maintaining top of the conference grade point averages.
+Recently, Immaculata has taken home divisional championships in men’s golf, softball, and women’s tennis, just to name a few.
+The different teams have had numerous playoff runs throughout recent history, and have been awarded a great number of academic accolades for maintaining top-of-the-conference grade point averages.

 Over the course of 100 years, changes to athletic programs have given the university another avenue to grow and expand into the university we see today.
-Ultimately, athletics at Immaculata have helped shape its students into well rounded individuals to move forward into the work force and be successful in career paths leading teams of their own.
+Ultimately, athletics at Immaculata have helped shape its students into well-rounded individuals to move forward into the work force and be successful in career paths, leading teams of their own.
 Although the sports offerings and student populations within the university may be different from when it was founded, the pride of the Mighty Macs will never change.